Literature

 This latest anthology from Jane McMorland Hunter covers all aspects of the weather: from storms to heat waves to April showers, as well as how weather itself has been disrupted through climate change.

-With contributions from classic and contemporary poets alike—some favorites as well as some you may not even have heard of—there is all sorts of weather to be found.
-With a selection of poems stretching across the globe and centuries, you’re sure to find a weather poem to cast some sunlight on your day.
+With contributions from classic and contemporary poets alike, there is all sorts ofweather to be found; some favourites as well as some you may not even haveheard of.
+With a selection of poems stretching across the globe and centuries,you're sure to find a weather poem to cast some sunlight on your day.

 About The Author